So I checked the email during the top of the hour break and there's a note there.

 He would have been chastising everybody who opposed these people being admitted to the country.

-He'd be ripping into them as big hits.
+He'd be ripping into them as bigots.

-He would be ripping into them as haters, and he would be talking about how we are the United States and these are just children seeking a better life.
+And he would be talking about how we are the United States and these are just children seeking a better life.

-They are s they're they're escaping bondage and tyranny and economic disaster and so forth.
+They're escaping bondage and tyranny and economic disaster and so forth.

-And we must open our heart.
+And we must open our hearts.

 He's not saying that.

-He's saying the exact opposite, and he's got an election coming up.
+And he's got an election coming up.

 Find it fascinating, folks.

-Now let's go to the audio summaries.
+Now, let's go to the audio.

 This is from Washington this morning, Capitol Hill, Senate Homeland Security and Government Affairs Committee hearing on this border crisis.

-The assistant secretary, Department of Health and Human Services Administration, Mark Greenberg testified.
+The Assistant Secretary, Department of Health and Human Services Administration, Mark Greenberg, testified.

-Senator Tom Coburn, Republican Oklahoma, says, Does health and human services verify the immigration status of the sponsors to whom the unidentified children are being released?
+Senator Tom Coburn, Republican Oklahoma, says, does health and human services verify the immigration status of the sponsors to whom the unidentified children are being released?

 Let me set this up by reminding you of there are some things we know.